OSU-HPCC/hpc-novice-first-draft/README.md

 # hpc-novice-first-draft
-Repo for passing back and forth ideas before pushing them up to the SWC site.
+Repo for passing back and forth ideas and getting content up before rangling with formatting